How to play Shell Chords on guitar (chord charts and application

 Chord progression examples using shell chords

-Here are some musical examples using shell chords which include tabs and audio that you can try out.
+Here are some musical examples using shell chords including tabs and audio.

 Shell chord progression example 1

-The first chord progressions is in the key of C Major.
+The first chord progression is in the key of C Major.

 Shell chord progression example 2